 If you want to grab a few more items, you could also pick up:

-For more information about the best crochet supplies for beginners, check out:
+Check out this post for more information about the best crochet supplies for beginners.

 How to Crochet Step-by-Step